catskul/tizen-heaptrack/WINDOWS_GUI_BUILD.md

 `git clone git://anongit.kde.org/threadweaver.git`

 The recommended path to clone to is *c:\git\kf5\threadweaver*.
 In this case the *qmake* project file for ThreadWeaver added to *heaptrack* to build the library may be used “as is”.
 If *heaptrack* (with Tizen Memory Profiler GUI) repository is located in “c:\git\heaptrack” then the project file is “C:\git\heaptrack\src\ThreadWeaver.pro”.
-You may load it to *Qt Creator* and then build or use *qmake* utility from *Qt command prompt* (the 64-bit MSVC compiler environment must be set – see above).
+You may load it to *Qt Creator* and then build or use *qmake* utility from *Qt command prompt* (the 64-bit MSVC compiler environment must be set – see above(QWT)).

 Build DEBUG version: